Xilinx/Vitis-Tutorials/Acceleration_Tutorial/docs/module1_baseline/README.md

     5. Click "Browse" on the next window and navigate to the ./docs/module1_baseline/project directory
     6. Select the vitis_export_archive.ide.zip and click "Okay"
     7. Next window click "Finish"

+    ### Setting up the platform
+    1. Click on the "Problems" tab in the lower window pane of the GUI

 </details>